The latest Rhode Island health and wellness news and events.

 Join CORE on Thanksgiving morning (before you stuff yourself full of delicious food!) for the Thanks and Giving Turkey Throwdown.
 The thirty-minute boot camp, thity-minute cycling and five-k session will be followed means lots of pie.
 The event supports Hasbro Children’s Hospital oncology patients and the Izzy Foundation.

 Join the Museum of Natural History and Planetarium for this monthly guided bird walk.
 Although many of the breeding birds have flown south, plenty of year-round residents can be seen in the park!
 Learn more here.

 Time to burn off the holiday goodies!
 Take a hike around Caratunk Wildlife Refuge and learn how winter affects the flora and fauna, including resident muskrat, otter, deer and wild turkeys.
 Warm drinks and snacks will be served.
 Advance registration required.

 Running is not only a great way to exercise, but it is also a fun way to get involved in the community.
 Join a team, run for a charity or race on your own.
 Learn about the races scheduled for the fall season in Rhode Island at Running in the USA.

 JUMP Bikes, owned and operated by Social Bicycles, an Uber-owned company, are pedal-assisted electric bikes that provide a boost of up to twenty miles per hour as you ride for a new way of commuting, exercising and recreational play.
 Read more here.

 Rhode Island Medical Imaging’s new location in Johnston is being developed to become a second state-of-the-art Breast Imaging Center.
-The center is now seeing patients for MRI’s and ultrasounds, and X-ray services and CT scans will be available this month.
+The center is now seeing patients for MRI’s, ultrasounds, X-ray services and CT scans.